 Several years later, I returned to Taiwan, but this time with my boyfriend in tow.
-My budget had expanded over that time, too, and I was looking to stay in either private rooms in hostels or budget guesthouses.
+My budget had expanded over that time, too, and I was looking to stay in mid-range guesthouses and hotels.
 When it comes to transportation, my boyfriend and I travelled across the island in much the same way as I had as a backpacker, and definitely still ate mostly street food!
 Activity costs were low once more.

 The Cost of Mid-Range Accommodation in Taiwan

-I didn’t stay in dorms while I was travelling in Taiwan this time around, but we did opt for a mix of private rooms in hostels and budget hotels.
+I didn’t stay in hostels while I was travelling in Taiwan this time around, instead opting to stay in the best-rated guesthouses in the country.
 Here’s what the costs looked like for us (this is for the total cost of the room, rather than just my share):